Steven Lawrie

-Steven Lawrie (born 22 February 1984) is a former Scottish rugby union player who played for Edinburgh Rugby in the Pro12.
+Steven Lawrie (born 22 February 1984) is a Scottish rugby union coach and former player who played for Edinburgh Rugby in the Pro12.

 Background

 Steve has played for Scotland at A, under-21 and under-19 levels as well as appearing in the Scotland Sevens squad, making his debut in the 2008 London Sevens tournament and Twickenham and going on to play a week later in the 2008 Edinburgh Sevens at Murrayfield.
 His Scotland A debut came in the 25–0 win over the United States at Netherdale in November 2010, and he came off the bench in the victory over Italy A in January 2011.
 Steve captained the Edinburgh under-18, under-19, and under-20 teams who won their respective district championships in successive years (2002 to 2004), and he played for the Scotland under-19 team in the 2002–03 season.